sinaptia/active_authentication/README.md

 ### Concerns

 * Authenticatable: provides the standard email/password authentication.
+It's the only concern that can't be turned off.
 * Confirmable: allows users to confirm their email addresses.
 * Lockable: locks users after a number of failed sign in attempts.
 * Recoverable: allows users to reset their password.